theBrianCui/CSC-143-Notes/11.20/src/README.md

 We need good randomness to spread values out across buckets, otherwise, HashMap performance degrades to `O(n)`.

 The **load factor** describes how full the HashMap will get before expanding.
+Current load factor = number of entries / size of array

 When a HashMap expands, it walks *all* entries in all buckets, re-hashing every key to determine its new location in the HashMap.